Employee Handbook Section 3

 - Employees who wish to add a document to their employee file may submit the document to Human Resources.
 Such documents may not be larger than 8 1/2 by 11 inches.

 Your Bronco Card identifies you as a WMU employee and is used for many campus activities and services.
-You can obtain your Bronco Card at the Bronco Card Center, located in the Bernhard Center.
 For details about obtaining and, if necessary, replacing your Bronco Card please visit Faculty and Staff Bronco Cards.

 Employees who separate from the University must return their Bronco Card to Human Resources during an exit interview.